tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 #> [1] 12
 ```

-So, we have 12 to work with.
-We can tell this to the ranger engine when we set up our parnsip `rand_forest()` model.
+We have 12 cores to work with.
+We can pass this information to the ranger engine when we set up our parsnip `rand_forest()` model.
 To enable parallel processing, we can pass engine-specific arguments like `num.threads` to ranger when we set the engine:

 ```r